The International Investigations Review: Portugal

 In cases in which the rule of criminal law does not set a day-rate system, but solely a prison sentence, the corresponding penalty for a company will still be a fine, in which a month in prison will be equivalent to 10 days of fine.

-If the applicable fine is not higher than 240 days, the court is entitled to condemn companies by a simple admonition, as set forth in Article 90-C of the Portuguese Criminal Code.
+If the applicable fine is not higher than 240 days, the court is entitled to discipline companies with a simple admonition, as set out in Article 90-C of the Criminal Code.

-Under Article 90-D of the Portuguese Criminal Code, if the applicable fine is not more than 600 days, the court is entitled to replace it for a good behaviour bail, from €1,000 up to €1 million.
+Under Article 90-D of the Criminal Code, if the applicable fine is not more than 600 days, the court is entitled to replace it for a good behaviour bail, from €1,000 up to €1 million.
 This bail will be retained by the court for one to five years.
-If the company, in that period, commits the same crime, the bail reverts to the Portuguese State.
+If the company, in that period, commits the same crime, the bail reverts to the state.

-Furthermore, the Portuguese Criminal Code sets forth the following ancillary penalties:
+Furthermore, the Criminal Code sets out the following ancillary penalties:

 - adopting necessary procedures to cease the unlawful behaviour;